HIV-1 and HIV-2 Antibody Differentiation, Serum

 Detection and differentiation of HIV-1 and HIV-2 antibodies

-Supplemental testing of specimens that are reactive by FDA-approved HIV-1/-2 antigen and antibody combination tests
+Follow-up testing of specimens that are reactive by FDA-approved HIV antigen and antibody combination or HIV-1/-2 antibody immunoassays

-Negative results for both HIV-1 and HIV-1 antibodies usually indicate absence of HIV-1 and HIV-2 infection.
-However, such negative results do not rule out acute HIV infection.
+Negative results for both HIV-1 and HIV-2 antibodies usually indicate absence of HIV-1 and HIV-2 infection.
+However, in patients tested reactive by a fourth generation HIV antigen and antibody combination immunoassays, such negative results do not rule out acute HIV infection.
 If acute HIV-1 infection is suspected, detection of HIV-1 RNA (HIVQU / HIV-1 RNA Quantification, Plasma) or HIV proviral DNA (PHIV / HIV-1 Proviral DNA Qualitative Detection by PCR, Blood) is recommended.

 Positive HIV-1 antibody but negative HIV-2 antibody results suggest the presence of HIV-1 infection.
 Together with the reactive HIV-1/-2 antigen and antibody screening test results, individuals with such results are considered presumptively positive for HIV-1 infection.
 Additional testing for HIV-1 RNA (HIVQU / HIV-1 RNA Quantification, Plasma) is recommended to verify and confirm the diagnosis for consideration of antiviral treatment.